cinemascience/.github/profile/README.md

 framework for a third option – a highly interactive, compact and scalable way to explore data.

+# Cinema Toolkit

+The Cinema toolkit is a collection of viewers, components, exporters and algorithms that operate on cinema databases.

 # Cinema Data Specification

 The [Current Data Specification](https://github.com/cinemascience/cinema/blob/master/specs/dietrich/01/cinema_specD_v012.pdf) describes the Cinema database data format, which can be easily written and read applications, tools and scripts.